sandrogmb/Getting-and-Cleaning-Data-Assignment/codebook.md

 ## 3. Setting activity names in the data subset.

-The data subset was joined with the activityType table to include the descriptive activity names.
+The data subset was joined with the activity type table to include the descriptive activity names.

 ## 4. Setting labels on the data subset with descriptive variable names.